Aalto-LeTech/aplus-enrollment-questionnaire/README.md

 4. You need to add the enrollment questionnaire to the course contents as follows.

-   1. Modify the `index.rst` file of the first exercise round (module).
+   1. Modify the `index.rst` file of some exercise round (module).
-   (Or a different module if you know what you are doing.)
+   The first module is usually suitable for this purpose.
+The opening and closing times of the module affect the enrollment exercise too in addition to the enrollment opening and closing times of the course, thus the module time limits should be at least as wide as the course enrollment time limits.
-   The file may have a different name since it is defined in the main `index.rst` of the course.
+   The module `index.rst` may actually have a different filename than `index.rst` since it is defined in the main `index.rst` of the course.
    The module index.rst defines the chapters of the module with the `toctree` directive. **Add** either the chapter `enrollment_en` or `enrollment_fi` (English or Finnish version) to the **end** of the first module in the module index.rst. **Note**: the opening and closing times of the module